dp495/bfbrute/README.md

 # bfbrute

+This is a fork of https://github.com/ksabry/bfbrute.
+I only fixed some I/O problems.

 Run with `make && ./bin/bfbrute`

-To change the arguments of the search you need to tedit `src/Main.cpp` or the macros in the respective header files and rerun `make`
+To change the arguments of the search you need to edit `src/Main.cpp` and the macros in the `src/ProgramSearch.h` and rerun `make`